Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 A company has a Microsoft 365 E5 subscription and uses Microsoft Copilot Studio.

-The company has a Microsoft SharePoint Online library that contains 10,000 policy PDFs from various departments.
+**The company has a Microsoft SharePoint Online library that contains 10,000 policy PDFs from various departments**.

 The library contains a populated column named Department for each PDF.

 You need to design a Copilot Studio agent that will use the SharePoint library as a knowledge source.
 The solution must meet the following requirements:

 - Enable the agent to answer user questions about company policies.

-- Ensure that the agent can identify which departments and policies are connected.
+- **Ensure that the agent can identify which departments and policies are connected**.

 What should you include in the design for each requirement?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.

-Enable the agent to answer questions about company policies:
+**Enable the agent to answer questions about company policies:**

 - Build a custom model in Microsoft Foundry.
 - From Copilot Studio, add SharePoint as a knowledge source.
 - Import the PDFs into Microsoft Dataverse.
 - Use AI Builder to process and feed SharePoint content.

-Identify which departments and policies are connected:
+**Identify which departments and policies are connected:**

 - Apply Microsoft Purview sensitivity labels.
 - Create a Microsoft Dataverse table for the departments.